 Onibus Coffee is a small coffee shop/roaster chain in Tokyo.
 Its Nakameguro location was one of my first stops when I came to Japan in 2017, my first time in the country.
 Back then, it also housed the roaster, a cosy arrangement given how small the place was.
 However, on my return to Tokyo in September this year, I discovered that the roaster was gone, relocated to a new coffee shop/roastery in Meguro, so I headed over there to check it out.

 The new coffee shop/roastery is Onibus’ fifth location, joining About Life Coffee Brewers and Ratio &C, plus the original location in Okusawa, which, in true Coffee Spot fashion, I’ve yet to visit!
-The coffee shop is a similar size to the Nakameguro coffee shop, but the roastery, which is in a large space to the left, is much bigger and will have its own Meet the Roaster feature in due course.
+The coffee shop is a similar size to the Nakameguro coffee shop, but the roastery, which has its own Meet the Roaster feature, is in a much bigger space to the left.

 Ratio &C is a few minutes’ walk from my hotel, which is how I came to visit it when in Tokyo last October as part of my around the world trip.
 Back then, I’d have described Ratio &C as a classic coffee bar in cycle shop, but on my return last week, I found that the coffee shop had expanded a little, with more seating and less emphasis on the cycling.
 It’s a very peaceful environment, the ideal post-work spot where I could catch up with things before retiring to my hotel for the evening.

 There’s the standard Onibus offering, with the Step blend on espresso for milk-based drinks.
 It’s also available on pour-over, along with another blend and a seasonal selection of single-origins, one of which is available on espresso each day.